twilio/twilio-go/rest/taskrouter/v1/docs/DefaultApi.md

 ------------- | ------------- | -------------
 **AssignmentActivitySid** | **string** | The SID of the Activity to assign Workers when a task is assigned to them.
 **FriendlyName** | **string** | A descriptive string that you create to describe the TaskQueue.
 For example &#x60;Support-Tier 1&#x60;, &#x60;Sales&#x60;, or &#x60;Escalation&#x60;.
-**MaxReservedWorkers** | **int32** | The maximum number of Workers to reserve for the assignment of a Task in the queue.
+**MaxReservedWorkers** | **int** | The maximum number of Workers to reserve for the assignment of a Task in the queue.
 Can be an integer between 1 and 50, inclusive and defaults to 1.
 **ReservationActivitySid** | **string** | The SID of the Activity to assign Workers when a task is reserved for them.
 **TargetWorkers** | **string** | A string that describes the Worker selection criteria for any Tasks that enter the TaskQueue.
 For example, &#x60;&#39;\\\&quot;language\\\&quot; &#x3D;&#x3D; \\\&quot;spanish\\\&quot;&#39;&#x60;.
 The default value is &#x60;1&#x3D;&#x3D;1&#x60;.
 If this value is empty, Tasks will wait in the TaskQueue until they are deleted or moved to another TaskQueue.
 For more information about Worker selection, see [Describing Worker selection criteria](https://www.twilio.com/docs/taskrouter/api/taskqueues#target-workers).
 **TaskOrder** | **string** | How Tasks will be assigned to Workers.
 Set this parameter to &#x60;LIFO&#x60; to assign most recently created Task first or FIFO to assign the oldest Task first.
 Default is &#x60;FIFO&#x60;.
 [Click here](https://www.twilio.com/docs/taskrouter/queue-ordering-last-first-out-lifo) to learn more.